 What are you served for a traditional afternoon tea?

 We chose our teas in the first instance.
-The tea list has about 20 teas from different countries including India, Japan, China etc…I decided on the Japanese Genmaicha green tea while my sister chose the signature Green Tea & Mint Blend and my brother-in-law went for a hot chocolate surprisingly.
+The tea list has about 20 teas from different countries, including India, Japan, China etc…I decided on the Japanese Genmaicha green tea.
+At the same time, my sister chose the signature Green Tea & Mint Blend, and my brother-in-law went for a hot chocolate surprisingly.

 The extra nice little touch is that the waiter will change the teapots with fresh tea after some time.
 So you can try different variety.